-Is Cross-play the future of online gaming, is it the next evolution?
+Is Cross-Platform Play the future of online gaming, is it the next evolution?
 Well, that’s really a loaded question with an equally loaded answer.
 At first glance, my reflex answer would be yes.
 I mean, why not?
-But why isn’t the answer clear cut and obvious?
+But why isn’t the answer clear-cut and obvious?
 Glad you asked that.

 Throwing console games against PC gamers in an FPS game would be a really bad idea.
 Now, I’m not saying this as I am primarily a PC gamer, but just stating facts.
 There are even games that have attempted this and only after some lengthy testing and only implemented in a limited capacity.
 Microsoft’s Gears of War 4 is a great example of this.
 While they tested cross-platform play between the Xbox One and PC, they ultimately settled on allowing the two platforms to play together.
 However, this wasn’t without compromise.
 Sure, they can each play with each other via Horde Mode, but competitively, the Xbox One players hold all the keys.
 There’s an option for Xbox One gamers, that lets them decide if they want to play with Windows 10 gamers or not.
 Let’s just say that this option doesn’t get used much.